GENERAL SUPPORT

 • A valid Visa (if required),

-• Police Clearance,
+• Police Clearance, a

 • A Medical Clearance Report.

 Unfortunately, not.
-Only Part-time learners are allowed to enrol.
+Only part-time learners are allowed to enrol.

 PRE-ENTRY TO TERTIARY EDUCATION (PETE)

-PETE applications will open and close in January 2025.
+PETE applications will open on 01 November 2025 and close on 16 January 2026.

 Offices countrywide.
-The application fee is N$150.00
+The application fee is N$150.00.

 Potential learners are required to obtain: